tx-lin/vmSafeguard/other/READMEDocker.md

 docker ps
 docker exec -it <id of the container vmSafeguard> bash
 -----------------
-You are into the container with a bash shell cd /root/.ssh/
+# You are into the container with a bash shell
+# Disable the ESXi firewall  to allow API req to an pother port than 80 (if use 8080 like above, from your docker host)
+esxcli network firewall set --enabled false cd /root/.ssh/
 ```
 <img src="https://i.imgur.com/X9tX4RW.png"> <br> <br>